podaac/generate_uploader/README.md

-# upload
+# uploader

-The upload component uploads the final L2P output of Generate to an S3 bucket and updates the Parameter Store to "return" the IDL licenses that were in used by workflow execution.
+The uploader component uploads the final L2P output of Generate to an S3 bucket and updates the Parameter Store to "return" the IDL licenses that were in use by the workflow execution.

 Top-level Generate repo: https://github.com/podaac/generate